CT075/CS262-hw/hw1/NOTEBOOK.md

 [and then in reverse for responses]
 ```

-## Response types

-Python doesn't have a convenient type to send to signal [ok], but luckily there
-are no endpoints sending a single string, so we can repurpose the string `"ok"`.

 ## Testing story

 test components individually with a unit testing framework (stdlib `unittest`